eseQ/transliterate/readme.md

 > Convert Unicode characters to Latin characters using [transliteration](https://en.wikipedia.org/wiki/Transliteration)

+This repo IS FORK of `sindresorhus/transliterate` with IE and EDGE support

 Can be useful for [slugification](https://github.com/sindresorhus/slugify) purposes and other times you cannot use Unicode.

 ## Install